Mourning DoveZenaida macroura

 - Eurasian Collared-Doves are also slender, but are larger and heavier, the tail is long but square with white corners, and they have a black collar across the back of the neck.

-Habitat: Breeds in variety of open habitats, including agricultural areas, open woods, deserts, forest edges, cities and suburbs.
+Habitat: Breeds in a variety of open habitats, including agricultural areas, open woods, deserts, forest edges, cities, and suburbs.

 Diet: Primarily seeds.